-The American Express Centurion Card is Amex’s top charge card and possibly the most prestigious credit card ever made.
+The American Express Centurion Card is Amex’s top charge card and arguably the most prestigious credit card in the world.
 There was a series of rumors during the 1980s and 1990s about a secret black Amex card with no spending limit.
-After executives at American Express heard enough rumors, they decided to capitalize on them.
+American Express executives heard the rumors and decided to capitalize on them.
 The result was the Centurion Card (also known as the Black Card), which was first released in 1999.

-The Centurion Card is an invitation-only card, meaning that you cannot simply apply for it.
+Furthermore, the Centurion Card is an invitation-only card, meaning that one cannot simply apply for it.
 American Express has six-figure annual spending requirements just to be considered for an invitation.
-Exact amounts are unknown, but you can hit the requirement using any other Amex charge or credit card.
+Exact amounts are unknown, but Platinum cardholders can hit the requirement using any other Amex charge or credit card.

-The Centurion Card has a one-time initiation fee of $7,500 and an annual fee of $2,500 (NOT waived the first year).
-That means you must pay American Express $10,000 just to get the card.
-For comparison, the personal Platinum Card has a relatively paltry $550 annual fee and the Business Platinum Card has a $595 annual fee.
+Plus, the Centurion Card has a one-time initiation fee of $10,000 and an annual fee of $5,000.
+That means cardholders must pay American Express $15,000 just to acquire the card.
+For comparison, the personal Platinum Card and the Business Platinum Card both have annual fees of $695.

-The Centurion Card has the same redemption options as every other MR point-earning card.
+The American Express Centurion Card has the same redemption options as every other MR point-earning card.

 American Express has more transfer partners than any of its competitors: